Table of Contents

-This blog's focus is to build a music streaming app, which will allow a user to discover, keep, and share music wherever they are.
+This blog's focus is to build a music streaming app, allowing users to discover, keep, and share music wherever they are.
 Since there are so many music-streaming services, it is natural that people will be looking for music to listen to.

 You'll want to focus your app on three key elements to make this easier.
 It should be easy to use, have the ability to create playlists, prioritize songs, and act as a discovery channel, which allows users to find new music or artists quickly.
 Next, you want to make sure that it has a sound and engaging user experience.
 Next, you need to build a community and drive awareness for your app, which leads to conversions and revenue.